Tracking performance

 Context: This isn’t solely caused by nurturing — callback dates arrive regardless of nurturing.
 But nurturing might accelerate readiness or improve receptiveness.

-Deals Created
+Deals created

 What it tells you: Whether nurtured contacts are becoming active opportunities.